Rick Reynolds, LCSW

 • "Do you want a better relationship than we've ever had before?"

-If his answers are "no," then you'll want to get some help or strongly consider a separation.
-But there's always hope.
-Some people want to change and look at this from all sides, whether that's through EMS Weekend or EMS Online.
-We at Affair Recovery want to help and support you both in any way we can.
+There's always hope.
+If you want to change or look at this from all sides, consider EMS Weekend or EMS Online.
+We at Affair Recovery want to support both you and your spouse in any way we can.

 Sections: